What's going on at Whakaari/White Island? Large plumes spotted from volcano

 The plume could be seen as far away as Aongatete in the Western Bay of Plenty.

-Minette Kuhn was walking on Coastlands beach earlier today and noticed the cloud coming from the volcano at 9.30am.
+Minette Kuhn was walking on Coastlands beach and noticed the cloud coming from the volcano at 9.30am.

 She didn't hear anything but said, "it looks like it's exploding again".